Settled Nomad

 Is Norway a cash or card country?

-Norway runs on a mix of cash and cards.
-Cards work reliably in larger establishments and chains; cash is needed for markets, smaller restaurants, transport, and rural areas.
-Plan to withdraw enough Norwegian Krone at the start of each week to avoid repeat ATM trips.
+Norway runs on both cash and cards.
+Cards work in larger venues; keep Norwegian Krone on hand for markets, small restaurants, transport, and rural areas, and withdraw enough at the start of each week to avoid repeat ATM trips.

-Does triggering tax residency in Norway affect my banking setup?
+Does triggering tax residency in Norway affect my banking?

-Tax residency in Norway is triggered at 183 days in the relevant period.
+Tax residency in Norway triggers at 183 days.
 Norway uses a 183-days-in-12-months rule (rolling, not calendar-year) and a 270-days-in-36-months rule on top.
 Triggering residency means you're taxed on worldwide income at progressive rates (effective rates 22–47.4% combined).
 There is no preferential regime for nomads.
 For US citizens, the US-Norway tax treaty handles double-taxation but does not eliminate the high marginal rates.
 Consult a Norwegian tax advisor before the freelance visa makes sense — it usually does for income above ~NOK 800K (~USD 75K).
-For banking specifically, hitting residency usually means a local bank account becomes accessible, and it may change reporting obligations on your home-country tax return — but it doesn't fundamentally change which cards work day to day.
-The Wise + Revolut + Charles Schwab stack continues to be the most flexible setup whether you're a tourist or a tax resident.
+Day to day it doesn't change which cards work — it mainly opens access to local accounts and can change your home-country reporting obligations.

 Related on Settled Nomad